vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 ### Track height profile

-When tapping on a track, the height profile of that track is shown in a semi-transparent window in the lower part of the window:
+When tapping on a track, the height profile of that track is shown in a semi-transparent window in the lower part of the screen:

 ![Track height profile](images/track-height-profile.png)